Sigmmma/c20/src/content/general/tags/readme.md

 Many tag groups can _reference_ other tags to take advantage of common assets, like different [effects](~h1/tags/effect) referencing the same [particle](~h1/tags/particle).
 These references can be set when editing tags in Guerilla or Sapien and are stored using tag paths.
 Don't forget to update references to a tag if you need to move or rename it.
 Broken references will prevent your level from loading or building!

+# Blocks and elements
+Tags sometimes need to contain lists of information/data, such as all the _seats_ for a vehicle.
+In Guerilla you will see these as expandable regions that allow the addition, duplication, or removal of items within.
+These lists are called _blocks_ and their items called _elements_.

+Elements within a block are sometimes referred to by an [_index_](https://en.wikipedia.org/wiki/Index_notation#In_computing) number, which [start at 0](https://en.wikipedia.org/wiki/Zero-based_numbering).
+For example, the first element is at index `0`, the second at `1`, and the last of `8` elements is at index `7`.
+You may sometimes need to refer to block elements in one tag from another tag using an index field when using Guerilla.
+It is invalid to use indices which do not exist in the block.

 # Tag loading
 The tag files in your `tags` folder (also called _loose tags_) are not used by the game as-is.
 The game instead uses _processed_ versions of these tags, e.g. by precalculating additional fields or replacing tag references with more efficient indices or pointers.
 The goal is to convert a tag intended for editing into a tag efficiently used by the engine.